June 2013 - Check out the StopShot Studio - a 12 channel computer controlled version of StopShot

 Water Drops - Beyond the Basics

-So once you have the lighting and basic collisions down and you are looking to take your drop shots to the next level here are some additional techniques to try.
+Once you have the lighting and basic collisions down and you are looking to take your drop shots to the next level here are some additional techniques to try.
 These techniques are not always easy and do take some effort and patience so make certain you have the basics down before you dive in.

 Three Drop Collisions